ThomasGysemans/leptos-sweetalert/README.md

 ## What about inputs?

 SweetAlert allows you to use inputs directly in the popup.
 As of now, this feature is not supported the same way as SweetAlert does.
 To use inputs, you'd have to build the component on your own and insert it in the popup via the `body` field of `SwalOptions`.
-There is a good example that does further into details.
+There is a good example that goes further into details.

 ## What about Toasts?